Time: 12:15 - 13:45

 You will need your own instrument - alto or tenor saxophone - and reeds (strength 2).
 It is not recommended to learn on soprano or baritone sax.

-You may need to purchase a sax tutor book.
-Learning resources and backing tracks are available in the google classroom.
+You will need to purchase a sax tutor book, the tutor will advise which.
+Learning resources and backing tracks will be supplied for sessions and will also be available in the google classroom.

 When I've finished, what course can I do next?

-This course continues to Sax 1B and 1C.
+This course continues to Sax 1B and 1C to form a year of study.

 Sarha is an experienced teacher and gigging musician, performing on the saxophone, arranging and composing on the piano, in classical, jazz and world music genres.
 Her principal band, Bollywood Brass Band, is the UK’s pioneering Indian-style wedding band, performing tunes and compulsively danceable rhythms of Bollywood films.
 Twice nominated for Songlines World Music Awards, the band has performed across the world in concerts, festivals, and Indian weddings in the UK, Europe, India, Thailand and South Africa.
 Sarha played with Ghanaian Highlife band Orchestre Jazira, and socialist big band, The Happy End.
 She also plays in the Charlie Mingus jazz cover band Hog Callin’, The Great Yiddish Parade marching band and Freylekh klezmer band.
 Sarha’s specialist area is World Music, and she has a PhD on the study of the Flattened Supertonic across different cultures.
 At CityLit she teaches jazz and classical piano, saxophone, world music styles (practical and academic courses), musicianship and music theory.